kungtalon/ADGC/README.md

 - fill_diag: fill the diagonal entries with a vector
 - map: accept a lambda function and transforms the value of each entry

-We are trying to learn BLAS and use it for as many as we can.
+We are trying to learn BLAS and make full use of its extreme performance.
 Any advice would be very appreciated! :)

 ## Graph Module
 This part contains all elements with regard to building an automatic differential graph.
 There are different types of nodes on the graph: